breakthatbass/OStep/chap5/README.md

    like after the exit?
 What if you use the ```-R``` flag?
 Learn more about what happens to orphaned processes on your own to add more context.

-   The process will look like this:
+   I thought the  process would look like this:

    ```
    a